Overview of Mobile Forensics Solutions

-This article provides an overview of mobile forensics, and covers some of the hardware devices and software tools that law enforcement, government agencies and private investigators use for analyzing cell phones and tablets.
+This article provides an overview of mobile forensics.
+It covers some of the hardware devices and software tools that law enforcement, government agencies, and private investigators use for analyzing cell phones and tablets.
 In addition, we’ll provide a brief overview of one of the leading technology solution providers.

 Almost Everyone Has a Cell Phone

 One commonality among criminals, regardless of their particular area of focus, is that they all use cell phones.
-According to the United Nations, out of the estimated seven billion people in the world, six billion have access to mobile phones.
-In fact, more people have access to mobile phones than toilets.
+According to the United Nations, out of the estimated seven billion people worldwide, six billion have access to mobile phones.
+More people have access to mobile phones than toilets.

-As a law enforcement officer, private investigator or crime scene investigator, knowing what is on a mobile device or tablet can be invaluable.
+Knowing what is on a mobile device or tablet can be invaluable as a law enforcement officer, private investigator, or crime scene investigator.
 From investigating a car crash to tracking terrorists in real time, detectives need to be able to access the data and information on a criminal’s cell phone.

 Mobile Forensics Solution Providers

-Susteen, a mobile forensics solutions provider based in Southern California, recently announced the release of a new mobile forensics device.
-Known as the Field Acquisition Device, the mobile forensics device is designed to help law enforcement pull data and information from mobile devices in real time.
-Having this capability helps law enforcement to respond quickly to threats in the field.
+Susteen, a mobile forensics solutions provider based in Southern California, recently released a new mobile forensics device.
+Known as the Field Acquisition Device, the mobile forensics device is designed to help law enforcement pull data and information from mobile devices in real-time.
+This capability helps law enforcement respond quickly to threats in the field.

 Following is an overview of the company and its various solutions for mobile forensics.